ESL Reading Comprehension Program

 Natural Learning — Easier and Quicker

-Learning the sounds of English helps get over these problems.
-For English Language Learners it makes learning to read easier, quicker, more natural.
+Learning the sounds of English makes learning to read more natural.
 By the sounds of English we mean:

-- Improving language processing skills to keep up with conversation
+- Language processing skills to keep up with conversation

 In our ESL reading software, second language learners interact with the equivalent of tens of thousands of words in just a few weeks.
 This is similar to what English speakers hear from birth.
 Our ESL Reading Comprehension Program has three steps: